My latest box set, Biotica, exploring biophilia, anthropomorphism, species fetishisation, and the outer limits of image search engines.

-Website of UK-based photographer Craig Ritchie containing images from the UK/worldwide and an active blog on photography-related matters.
+Website of UK-based photographer Craig Ritchie containing images from the UK/worldwide and a blog on photography-related matters.

 I recently photographed CLON8’s Autumn 2014 fashion collection, Nihtweard, based on Anglo-Saxon dress styles from the 5th century.
 The aim of the collection is to “…break down the hierarchy and merge the elaborate armor and imperial regalia into our modern society… exploring the importance of emblems, the fusing of different fabrics and tailoring used in those times”.
 The images were taken on Hampstead Heath, London.

 My latest self-published book, Twentysix Hydrocarbon Blocks, explores some of the consequential effects hydrocarbon extraction activities in the Peruvian Amazon are having upon biodiversity, languages, and indigenous peoples.
 Featured below is my own short introductory text.
 The book also includes an essay by anthropologist and Peruvian expert, Miguel Alexiades.

 “In 1963, the American artist Ed Ruscha released Twentysix Gasoline Stations, a photographic publication now widely considered the first modern artist’s book.
 As the title suggests, it contains banal photographs of twenty-six gasoline stations taken along Route 66 between Los Angeles and Oklahoma.
 The work has generated much discussion around its significance within conceptual art and the meaning (or otherwise) of its content.
 This includes religious sub-texts, nods towards the American road movie genre, and Duchampian allegories to the ‘ready-made’.
 Absent from the discourse, though, has been any serious discussion around gasoline or oil, which is surprising in view of its historical and ongoing importance to the United States both culturally, economically, and geopolitically.